derf/dfatool/doc/analysis-visual.md

 may help de-clutter the plot.

 dfatool will additionally plot the predicted performance for each distinct configuration as a solid line.
+The plot is saved to (name)-(attribute)-(parameter).pdf and shown interactively unless `--non-interactive` has been specified.

 ![](/media/n_dpus-dpu_alloc-1.png)